mboyd/DDFv2.0/README.md

 ### Recent changes:

-Modules no longer need to be plugged in in order.
+* Modules no longer need to be plugged in in order.
-Existing DDF servers are now auto-killed on startup.
+* Existing DDF servers are now auto-killed on startup.
+* Glitchy modules should attempt to recover, and can be power-cycled inflight.

+### Limitations:

+* Modules not connected at startup will never connect.
+This is a limitation of the underlying javacomm library and is unlikely to be fixable.